Jhgomez/redes2/Commands.md

 * **configure security in ports**: Switches are consider a weak point in all networks since the ports can be reached physically, to mitigate this vulnerabillity you can run set restrictions to your ports using this commands: firsta access the port you want to secure, second configure the connection as an access connection **switchport mode access**, then **switchport port-security aging|mac-address|maximum|violation**

+* **show spannig-tree**: you can identify the root switch in a spanning tree procotol network using this command, only the root switch will display something indicating it is the root, you can attach de word **brief** to this command to get another version of the info.
+Visually the root switch will have all its connections enabled

 note that some of the configurations done by the previous commands like setting passwords at login and at access to config mode can be automated using a manager that will deoploy these configurations through an image

 * **More commands to configure a trunk connections in a port(s)**: **interface fastethernet [port#]**, **switchport mode trunk**, **switchport trunk allowed vlan [all/vlan#]**